 Hopefully, you’ve made the most out of those holidays.
 But in case you are still in the running towards beating your previous records, there are five more dates that you can redirect your email marketing for the holidays.

 In 2018, eCommerce sites were able to generate a whopping $125 billion during the holiday season.
 In fact, the five days of Black Friday up to Cyber Monday (BFCM) saw $24.2 billion total online holiday spending.

 So why don’t you cut yourself a generous piece of that pie?
 Start integrating this proven 6-step email marketing sequence into your holiday marketing plans.
-These results could be yours.
-This was the result of a campaign we did last year following this sequence. $15,000 per email?
-Yes, please!
+Those results could be yours.

 Couple these six steps with proper segmentation and best sending practices, and you’ve got yourself some newsworthy numbers.
-We helped Kerotin put these into place and in turn, their email revenue increased by 350%.
+We helped one of our clients put these into place and in turn, their email revenue increased by 350%.

 This email sequence is composed of 6 steps of 6 emails that will help you secure your spot in your customers’ inboxes, minds, and hearts during the holiday season.

 Build your momentum by using hype-builders.
 You can do this by creating opt-ins like holiday-themed pop-ups for example.
 This is for those who want to receive updates on upcoming BFCM discounts, Christmas sales, and other events.
 Why is this effective?
 It will help with customer segmentation and it will also increase your open rates since these are your customers who voluntarily signed up to receive updates.